 1) the respondent knows how to use the official CFRM

 2) the respondent does not know how to use the official CFRM

-Calculate the indicator’s value by dividing the number of respondents who know how to use the organization’s CFRM by the total number of interviewed respondents.
+To calculate the indicator’s value, divide the number of respondents who know how to use the organization's CFRM by the total number of interviewed respondents.
 Multiply the result by 100 to convert it to a percentage.

 Disaggregate the data by gender, age groups, persons with a disability and specific vulnerabilities (e.g. belonging to a certain ethnic group).

 1) For any CFRM system, it is very difficult to ensure that every member of the target population is aware of the system and knows how to use it.
 Furthermore, if there are several agencies operating in the area, people might find it difficult to differentiate between the CFRM systems they are using.
 Therefore, the target value of the indicator should be realistic, not exceeding 60-70% of the target population.

 2) If you work in an environment where there are several CFRMs operated by different actors (e.g. in a camp), ensure that the respondent can easily understand from the survey questions that the data collector is asking about the CFRM system of a given organization related to specific assistance.
 Otherwise, s/he can easily confuse it with the CFRM of another organization.